hannahsheahan/hannahsheahan.github.io/_pages/research.md

   - /research.html
 ---

-I research how humans and neural networks learn stuff.
-I also build models and Unity environments for fun :)
+I am currently a Postdoc at the University of Oxford.
+I am interested in embodied learning, generalisation and the effects of context and task structure on learning in humans and neural network models.

+I completed my PhD at the Computational and Biological Learning Lab at the University of Cambridge.
+Prior to that I did my undergrad in engineering (mix of mechanical, software, electrical), and still enjoy building models and Unity environments for fun.

 Research